 Who can make a parenting plan?

 To be a parenting plan under the Family Law Act 1975, the plan must be made and signed by both parents of the child.
 However, other persons, such as grandparents or step-parents, can be included in a parenting plan.
+Or you can get advice from parenting plan lawyers.

 What is a parenting plan?